orthopteroid/EftirlitSeven/README.md

 Process, protocol, user, destination stats

 # Provenance

+E7 is a fork of the linux internet application firewall douane from https://gitlab.com/douaneapp (where I've been volunteering during early 2021).
+Douane contains lots of great logic and infrastructure that can be leveraged to learn and experiment, as I have at https://gitlab.com/Orthopteroid/douane-dkms/-/tree/pamplemousse where I was testing smp-friendly cache-experiments.
+I've relocated those experiments to have most of my work under one roof here at github.

 All core douane-originating logic and types are located in `douane.c` and `douane_types.h`.
 The code factoring necessary to make douane's core logic into a subcomponent has been conducted to help ensure compliance of douane's gpl based license: structs, types and functions that owe their heritage to douane are prefixed `douane_`.
 I have no desire to misrepresent the hard work of any authors of the material I'm relying upon here as my own work for this project.